 Once the requisition is approved, the procurement or purchase department will select an appropriate vendor and create a purchase order in their P2P processing software.
 This order is then shared with all relevant stakeholders for final approval and dispatched to the supplier/vendor.

-5. Collect the goods receipt
+5. Collect the receipt of the goods

 6. Verify the invoice